 Known internationally for its leadership in the field, the Ceramics Program provides a creative learning environment for a dynamic mix of students and professionals from the University, greater Boston, and international community.
+In December 2018, Kathy King became the director of the program.
+She had previously served as director of education.

 Courses are offered over three semesters at all levels, as well as occasional events for undergraduates, like Clay All Night events (now events for Houses), and workshops for FAS courses and student groups.
 Complementing the wide range of courses are lectures, master classes, and demonstrations by visiting artists and ceramics symposia involving potters, sculptors, art historians and archaeologists from all over the world.